-Whilst a horse riding accident could be the result of actions or negligence in the part of the rider, or other person injured, they can be caused by someone else’s actions.
-So, what should you do if suffered a horse riding injury as a result of an accident which was not your fault?
-Injuries can happen to new riders, if they are placed on a horse which is not safe, or through events carried out when conditions (such as the weather) are dangerous.
+A horse riding accident could result from actions or negligence on the part of the rider or other person injured; they can be caused by someone else’s actions, such as a riding school or other rider.
+So, what should you do if you suffered a horse riding injury as a result of third party negligence?
+Injuries can happen to new riders if placed on a horse that is not safe or through events carried out when conditions (such as the weather) are dangerous.

 Select A Section